klepikhina/klepikhina.github.io/run_log/_posts/2022-7-30-Rockwall.md

 title: Rockwall, Kootenay National Park, BC | 56km, 2650m
 ---

 After two months of little to no training, Justin, Erin, and I decided we were ready to run Rockwall - a 56km (~35mi) trail with 2650m (~8700ft) of elevation gain.
 What could possibly go wrong?
-Nothing! (is what we proved)
+Nothing! <a href="https://www.strava.com/activities/7556354259" target="_blank">(is what we proved)</a>

 <p align="center">
   <img src="{{ site.baseurl }}/run_log/images/Aug22/Rockwall/trail_profile.png" width="700">&nbsp;